OpenTTD/OpenTTD/README.md

 See `src/3rdparty/icu/LICENSE` for the complete license text.

 The monocypher implementation in `src/3rdparty/monocypher` is licensed under the 2-clause BSD and CC-0 license.
+See `src/3rdparty/monocypher/LICENSE.md` for the complete license text.

+The OpenTTD Social Integration API in `src/3rdparty/openttd_social_integration_api` is licensed under the MIT license.
-See src/3rdparty/monocypher/LICENSE.md` for the complete license text.
+See `src/3rdparty/openttd_social_integration_api/LICENSE` for the complete license text.

 ## 4.0 Credits